 Before you ask your team to send canned-spam responses to address negative reviews submitted by customers, ask yourself: How will this help solve their problem?

-In some cases, a standard reply to an online review can exacerbate the issue and turn off potential customers who are curious about your business.
+In some cases, a standard reply to a bad review can exacerbate the issue and turn off potential customers who are curious about your business.

 In order to attract more business and show that you value customer feedback, your locations must respond to reviews carefully.

-Here are four best practices you must use to respond to reviews.
+Here are four best practices you must use to respond to negative reviews.

 1. Always Respond